Master of ships

 The new regent, Ser Kevan Lannister, names Lord Paxter Redwyne as the lord admiral and master of ships.
 He remains away from court after the siege of Dragonstone, and intends to sail his Redwyne fleet back to the Reach to deal with the Greyjoy attacks after the taking of the Shields and the Arbor.

-Known Masters of Ships
+Masters of ships

 - Lord Daemon Velaryon

-- Lord Aethon Velaryon
+- Lord Aethan Velaryon

 - Ser Tyland Lannister